Michigan Council for Arts & Cultural Affairs Regional Regranting Program - Oakland County Region 2

 - Applicants may be arts or non-arts nonprofit organizations, public or private schools, cities, townships or villages.

 - Arts Projects applicants may request a maximum of $4,000.
 Grants awarded must not exceed 50% of the total project costs.
-A 1:1 cash/in-kind match is required
+A 1:1 cash/

 - Minigrant Project Guidelines (file size 605k)